Bob Jeter

-Robert DeLafayette Jeter, Jr. (May 9, 1937 – November 20, 2008) was an American professional football cornerback in the National Football League (NFL) for the Green Bay Packers and Chicago Bears.
+Robert DeLafayette Jeter Jr. (May 9, 1937 – November 20, 2008) was an American professional football player who was a cornerback in the National Football League (NFL) for the Green Bay Packers and Chicago Bears.
+He played college football for the Iowa Hawkeyes.

 Early life

 Jeter was born on May 9, 1937, in Union, South Carolina, the eldest of six children.
 His father Bob Sr. was a steel worker.
 At age one, his family moved to the segregated community of Weirton, West Virginia.

 Jeter was raised in Weirton and attended the segregated local school, Dunbar High School.
 After his junior year in 1954, Weirton's schools integrated, and he then attended Weir High School (class of 1956), where Jeter was a football standout his senior year in the fall of 1955.
 As a senior, he once took a pitch out in the end zone, and ran over 100 yards for a touchdown in his most memorable high school play.
 He was named All-State and an All American that year.
 He was also an All-Star basketball player for Weir.

 In 1969, Weirton held a "Bob Jeter Day".